idolaman/WebMonitoring/extension/README.md

 1. Start your backend API on `http://localhost:8000`
 2. Install the extension
-3. Click the extension icon to view status

 The extension automatically fetches configuration from your backend and begins monitoring configured domains.